 - As your beer gets close to the top lower the growler to withdraw the tubing and top up.

-- A slight overfill can be a good thing.
-When you close or cap on foam the head space is purged with CO2.
+- Cap on foam.
+When you cap on foam the head space is essentially purged with CO2.
 Have a clean towel or rag available to clean up the excess and any spills.

 To purge or not to purge.
 Purging your growler with CO2 can be a good way to decrease oxidation and keep your beer tasting fresh longer.
 If your growler will be consumed right away (I’d say within a day or two), purging with CO2 probably won’t be worth it.
 If it will be a while before the growler is consumed purging with CO2 would be a good thing.
 If you’re going to do that I suggest doing it after you turn down your CO2 pressure.
 I use my CO2 utility line (link below) for purging growlers.